wiseman-timelord/LlmCppPsAgent/README.md

 ### BACKBURNER:
 <br>Features I would requires [funding](https://crowdfunder.co.uk/p/wiseman-timelord) to implement.
 * Selection of, primary or secondary, graphics cards - having 2 x PCIE, that are ill spaced, and choice of, x16 and 4x, on my MATX motherboard, would have to rig ports cards going in at irregular angles to fit in.
-Require Asrock motherboard such as [B450 PRO4](https://www.asrock.com/MB/AMD/B450%20Pro4/index.asp#Specification), or better, so as to have mainly 2 spaced out PCIE x16 slots, but also compatibility with, 4 DDR DIMM and x3900 cpu, and oem drivers for windows 10.
+Require ATX Asrock AM4 motherboard so as to have spaced out PCIE x16 slots, but also compatibility with, 4 x 3200 DDR DIMM and x3900 cpu, and oem drivers for windows 10.

 ### NOTICES:
 * Credit to "ggerganov" for his work on [Llama.Cpp](https://github.com/ggerganov), this program would not run without the pre-compiled "main.exe" files he/his team has kindly compiled for most themes of hardware.